 3.1 Members will be aware that the new Belfast Local Development Plan is currently in preparation and the Council's Preferred Options Paper has recently been published for consultation.
 The Plan is made up of two main components: the Draft Plan Strategy and the Local Policies Plan.
-Following extensive engagement, both parts of the Plan
+Following extensive engagement, both parts of the Plan will be subject to an independent examination, which will be carried out by the PAC.

 3.2 The independent examination is specifically to assess the conformity of the plan documents with the statutory requirements and their soundness.
 The concept of soundness is based on a number of tests set out in the former Department of the Environment's Development Plan Practice Note 6.
-The tests are based upon three categories which relate to (1) how the development plan document has been produced: (2) the alignment with central government/regional plans, policy and guidance; and (3) the coherence, consistency and effectiveness of its content.
+The tests are based upon three categories which relate to (1) how the development plan document has been produced; (2) the alignment with central government/regional plans, policy and guidance; and (3) the coherence, consistency and effectiveness of its content.
 A summary of the tests for soundness is included at Appendix 3 of the PAC's consultation document.